balajich/spring-cloud-session-3-inter-microservice-communication-sync/README.md

     - Direct: Microservice A speaks with  Microservice B Directly
     - Via Gateway: Instead of taking directly, Microservice A speaks with  Microservice B via gateway
 - This tutorial covers both the scenarios
-- We will be developing report api which gives employee name,salary by communicating with employee-api,payroll-api
+- We will be developing report api which gives employee name,salary by communicating with employee-api,payroll-api microservices.
 - For the purpose of this tutorial we developed two microservices
     - report-api-direct which calls employee-api,payroll-api directly
     - report-api-via-gateway calls employee-api,payroll-api via gateway